Webhook 401s and reviews stopped firing

 How to prevent it

 There is nothing you need to do — webhook auth health is our responsibility.
 We monitor sustained 401 rates and alert ourselves before customer reviews are affected.
-The path you are reading this page on is the rare case where the alert fired late or rotation kept failing.
+The path you are reading this page on is the rare case where the alert fired late or the drift went unnoticed.

 If you want belt-and-suspenders coverage, watch the Recent reviews list on your dashboard.
 A 24-hour gap during normal team-wide PR activity is your strongest signal that something like this is in play.